-In this guide we share 7 tools that are designed to improve internal communication - and what to do with them.
+In this guide, we share tools that are designed to improve internal communication and what to do with them.

 An intranet is a private network that’s connected via the web.
-It’s designed as a centralized channel for internal communications where employees can gather, share and access information.
-An intranet is often used as a single point for employees to stay connected to what’s happening within the company.
+It’s designed as a centralized, and ideally private, channel for internal communications where employees can gather, share and access information.

 An intranet becomes a hub for every aspect of communication; from sharing documents to company social media updates, photo-sharing, project notes and more.
 The “homepage” section of an intranet increases the visibility of company-wide information and important notices.
 Dedicated sections and channels mean that employees have access to all of the information available, but can focus on the areas that are relevant to them.

 - An intranet is a closed community, so private information can be shared in the company, without outsiders gaining access

 - It’s online so members can work collaboratively (no more updating Word Docs to send round)

 - It can be split into dedicated sections and channels, helping to order information

 - It can host files such as documents and spreadsheets, making them easily accessible